YottaDB/YDBDoc/ProgrammersGuide/isv.rst

    YDB>W $TEXT(+0^foo);prints foo

-Note that ZPRINT reports an error, as foo.m does not match the routine already linked into image.
-Also note that, to recompile and re-link the ZEDITed foo.m, its source directory needs to be attached to the object directory [./obj] in $ZROUTINES.
-The example assumes the shared library (libshare.so) has been built using shell commands.
-For the procedure to build a shared library from a list of YottaDB generated object (.o) files, see "Linking YottaDB Shared Images" below.
+Note that ZPRINT reports an error, as ``foo.m`` does not match the routine already linked into image.
+Also note that, to recompile and re-link the ZEDITed ``foo.m``, its source directory needs to be attached to the object directory (``./obj``) in $ZROUTINES.
+The example assumes the shared library (``libshare.so``) has been built using shell commands.
+For the procedure to build a shared library from a list of YottaDB generated object (``.o``) files, see "Linking YottaDB Shared Images" below.

 Here is an example of using glob patterns to match filenames.
 This will only search the current directory.
-In this example, the pattern will match all shared object files with the .so file extension in the current working directory.
+In this example, the pattern will match all shared object files with the ``.so`` file extension in the current working directory.

 .. code-block:: bash